 For projects to be included in the TIP, BCATS sends out a "Call for Projects" to the implementing agencies.
 Those transportation projects received are brought forward to the BCATS Technical Committee for review at a meeting open to the public where input is sought.
-The Technical Committee then prioritizes the projects based on how each project will enhance the entire system in the BCATS region based on condition of adjacent roads, traffic volumes, truck routes, adopted performance targets, and overall benefit to the roadway system and users in general.
+The Technical Committee then prioritizes the projects based on how each project will enhance the entire system in the BCATS region based on condition of adjacent roads, traffic volumes, truck routes, adopted performance targets, long-range transportation plan goals, and overall benefit to the roadway system and users in general.
 During this review the amount of available funds by the implementing agencies available for transportation projects is considered.
 The prioritization process has worked well in the past as it balances the implementing agency's ability to budget for the local match requirement and focuses on the best projects for the system as a whole.
-The Technical Committee then recommends to the Policy Committee the prioritized projects after review of all comments and suggestions, including a public comment period at each BCATS Policy Committee meeting.
+The Technical Committee then recommends to the Policy Committee the prioritized projects for inclusion in the TIP.
+The full Policy Committee then votes on the recommended projects after review of all comments and suggestions, including a public comment period at each BCATS Policy Committee meeting.